American Nurses Credentialing Center

 The American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA), is a certification body for nursing board certification and the largest certification body for advanced practice registered nurses in the United States, As of 2011 certifying over 75,000 APRNs, including nurse practitioners and clinical nurse specialists.

-ANCC's nursing board certification program is one of the oldest in the USA, and many of its certifications were established before 1980, when nursing certification was still in early developmental stages.
+ANCC's nursing board certification program is one of the oldest in the United States, and many of its certifications were established before 1980, when nursing certification was still in early developmental stages.

 History

 In 1966, the American Nursing Association amended its bylaws to allow the creation of certification boards for nurses in various areas of practice.

 Two years later, the ANC's Nursing Practice Department published a paper promoting certification standards.
 From the ideas presented in this paper, the Congress for Nursing Practice drafted guidelines for the certification process in 1969.
 Within a few years, several nursing practice divisions had drafted certification processes based upon these guidelines.

 In 1973, the ANA announced a national certification program for nursing practice.
 By 1974, the first certification examinations were administered.

 Over the following 17 years, the ANA continued to expand its nursing credentialing exams to cover more areas of practice and administration.
 The ANA decided in 1990 to create the American Nurses Credentialing Center (ANCC) as a subsidiary nonprofit corporation through which it would sell its certification services and exams.

 In 1999, the ANCC created an international branch of the organization in order to provide its services outside of the United States.